windingwind/zotero-plugin-template/README.md

        addonID: "", // ID to avoid conflict.
 IMPORTANT!
        addonRef: "", // e.g. Element ID prefix
        addonInstance: "", // the plugin's root instance: Zotero.${addonInstance}
-       prefsPrefix: "", // the prefix of prefs
+       prefsPrefix: "extensions.zotero.${addonRef}", // the prefix of prefs
        releasePage: "", // URL to releases
        updateJSON: "", // URL to update.json
-       updateBetaJSON: "", // URL to update-beta.json
      },
    }
    ```

    > [!warning]
    > Be careful to set the addonID and addonRef to avoid conflict.

+   If you need to host your XPI packages outside of GitHub, remove `releasePage` and add `updateLink` with the value set to your XPI download URL.

 2. Copy zotero command line config file.
 Modify the commands that starts your installation of the beta Zotero.